The impossibly light, moist and tender crumb of this cake makes it (yes, really) the very best gluten free vanilla cake you've ever had.

 I like the look of a “naked cake,” which just means that it's frosted fully in between the layers and on top.
 The sides have a very thin crumb coat, and that's enough to keep in the moisture.

-If you'd like to serve a few slices of this perfect vanilla cake and then store it at room temperature for a few hours, just after taking a slice, use leftover frosting to cover the missing area, extending the cake's life in the fridge.
+If you'd like to serve a few slices of this perfect vanilla layer cake and then store it at room temperature for a few hours, just after taking a slice, use leftover frosting to cover the missing area, extending the cake's life in the fridge.

 Tips for making the best gluten free vanilla cake